devopsmyth/allow2automate-wemo/README.md

-# wemo
+# Wemo plugin for Allow2Automate

-Enable Allow2Automate the ability to control wemo devices
+Extend Allow2Automate with the ability to control wemo devices on the local network